ZhimingZhou/zhimingzhou.github.io/README.md

 - Given the convergence issue (cannot generalize when trained to optimum, memorizing the training distribution), the two typical theoretically sound usages that I know are optimal transport (where the target distribution does not need generalization) and data modeling (where the data can be just the data to be modeled and somehow does not need generalization).

-- Other typical usages include: image synthesis, forcing the output distribution to a given distribution (like GANs for super-resolution, transferring).
+- Other typical usages include: image (or any other data) synthesis, forcing the output distribution to a given distribution (like GANs for super-resolution, transferring).
 GANs can also be used for conditional diverse outputs, which is just like image synthesis, but it is conditional, and the diversity comes from the freedom of the non-conditionaled parts.